Meditation For Anxiety—Techniques To Cure Your Anxiety Disorder Today

 Some of the physical symptoms of anxiety…

 Scientific research has proven that one of the best treatments for anxiety is meditation.
-Meditation is the best way to quiet your anxiety and to make your mind peaceful.
+When you use meditation for anxiety you train your mind to be quiet and peaceful.

-The University of Massachusetts Medical School studied the effects of mindfulness meditation on people suffering from clinical anxiety.
+The University of Massachusetts Medical School studied the effects of mindfulness meditation for anxiety.
 The study showed that mindfulness teaches us to recognise when we are experiencing troubling thoughts, and to then take steps to handle those thoughts in a healthy way.
 (2)

-Another scientific study looked at evidence from 39 difference studies to see the effect of mindfulness on people with anxiety ( 3).
+Another scientific study looked at evidence from 39 difference studies to see the effect of mindfulness for anxiety ( 3).
 This included people who had anxiety because they were living with cancer, people who suffered social anxiety, and people who had other forms of anxiety.
 The study looked at 1140 participants in total.
-Researchers concluded that mindfulness meditation helps people to observe their thoughts and to manage those thoughts, thereby helping them control anxiety.
+Researchers concluded that mindfulness meditation helps anxiety by making people more aware of their thoughts.
+This helps us to control those thoughts.

-A study at Stanford University showed that 8 weeks of mindfulness meditation significantly reduced activity in the amygdala (4).
+A study at Stanford University showed the benefits of 8 weeks of mindfulness meditation for anxiety.
+8 weeks mindfulness reduces activity in the amygdala (4).
 Anxiety is often caused by greater reactivity in the amygdala region of the brain, which is the region that triggers fear.
 By reducing activity in this area, mindfulness reduced the symptoms of anxiety.

 Researchers at Georgetown University Medical Center conducted research on 89 patients suffering from Generalized Anxiety.
-They found that Mindfulness Based Stress Reduction led to a decrease of stress-related hormones and cell-signaling proteins.
+They found that we can use Mindfulness Based Stress Reduction for anxiety.
+Mindfulness Based Stress Reduction decreases stress-related hormones and cell-signaling proteins.
 This, the study authors state, shows that meditation is a healthy and effective way of treating anxiety (5).

-Researchers at the University of Baltimore looked into nearly 19,000 studies of meditation and concluded that mindfulness meditation can significantly ease stress and anxiety.
+Researchers at the University of Baltimore looked into nearly 19,000 studies on meditation and anxiety.
+They then advocated the use of mindfulness meditation for anxiety.

 “People who suffer from anxiety can’t tell the difference between nagging worry and problem-solving thought,” says Dr. Elizabeth Hoge, a psychiatrist at the Center for Anxiety and Traumatic Stress Disorders.
 People who suffer from unproductive worrying tend to think in terms of negative consequences, for example, “I’ll be late and lose my job,” instead of thinking, “How can make sure I get to work in time so I keep my job?”